blackcodherbootcamp/unit05-node-starter-files/Task02/README.md

-# Session 5 Starter Files
+# Session 5 Starter Files: Task 2

 Ensure all the necessary node libraries have been installed